KnowledgeLinks/graph-utilities/README.md

 'format':  Use the header value of the rest API of the desired outputtype
            Example: for turtle 'application/x-turtle'

-'filename': 'default' will use the sparl header provided filename.
+'filename': 'default' will use the sparql header provided filename.
             otherwise specify your own value